What Does it Take to Be a Non-Destructive Testing Specialist?

 The states with the most job growth for Non-Destructive Testing Specialist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-How Much Does a Non-Destructive Testing Specialist Make?
+Salary for a Non-Destructive Testing Specialist

 The salary for Non-Destructive Testing Specialists ranges between about $36,120 and $98,720 a year.